Kisara-k/calendar-app/PROJECT.md

 ## What This Is

 Tempo is a local-first time-blocking calendar app.
 Users plan their week in the **Plan** layer and record what actually happened in the **Actual** layer.
-No backend — all state lives in `localStorage` under the key `tempo-calendar-v2`.
+Email/password-authenticated workspaces persist to normalized, user-scoped Supabase Postgres tables.
+Per-user browser caches and a durable pending-write queue keep interactions immediate and allow edits to survive transient network failures.

 ---